Performance Tests: Apple Final Cut Pro 11 [u]

 When I tested Final Cut, I looked at the following scenarios:

-NOTE: When it came to comparing FCP 14.8.1 and FCP 11, the speed differences were non-existent.
+NOTE: When it came to comparing FCP 14.8.1 and FCP 11, the speed differences between them were non-existent.
 Apple added new features, but the underlying performance remains the same.
 I logged the differences, but there was no reason to put them into a chart.

 (Click to see larger image.